skip navigation

 James M. Reilly

 James M. Reilly, Director of the Image Permanence Institute, is well known for his research on the effects of temperature and humidity on library, archives, and museum collections, deterioration of 19th-century photographic prints, environmental monitoring and control, management of film archives, and the major causes of image deterioration.
-He is the co-director of the Advanced Residency Program in Photograph Conservation at George Eastman House in Rochester, NY.
+He co-directed the Advanced Residency Program in Photograph Conservation at the George Eastman House in Rochester, NY.
 He is a consultant to numerous museums and government agencies and is sought after worldwide as a teacher and seminar speaker.
 He has written extensively on preservation issues, and in 1998 he received a Technical Achievement Award from the Academy of Motion Picture Arts and Sciences.

 Back to Top